-Mobility is the defining feature of sabre fencing, which it shares with all other forms of sidearm combat — look at how the rapid door-kicking manoeuvres of tactical pistol competitions compare to the mostly stationary poses of rifle contests.
+Mobility is the defining feature of sabre fencing.
+It shares this with all other forms of sidearm combat.
+Look at how the rapid door-kicking manoeuvres of tactical pistol competitions compare to the mostly stationary poses of rifle contests.
 Footwork in sabre is more important than bladework.
 As the Russian proverb goes: “the wolf is kept fed by its feet.”

 To move fast is as much about the structure of your body as it is about the strength of your muscles.
-Obviously, it helps to be strong and light and tall.
+It obviously helps to be strong and light and tall.
 But it helps more to understand how a fencer needs to move, how they don’t need to move, and how the structure of the human body can naturally move.
-This is important if you want to fence sabre but you’re not superhuman, and especially so if you started fencing as an adult with little chance of becoming superhuman, as I did.
+This is important if you want to fence sabre but you’re not superhuman.
+It’s especially important if you started fencing as an adult with little chance of becoming superhuman.
+Like me.

-First you need to understand how you need to move in a sabre bout and how you don’t.
+First you must understand how you need to move in a sabre bout and how you don’t.
 Then you can optimise your body structure accordingly.
-You need to be able to move forwards and backwards more than you need to be able to move up or down or to the sides.
 Bouts occur on long and narrow pistes that place your lone opponent in front of you, not anywhere else.
-You must be able to accelerate forwards and backwards quickly, and change directions rapidly with little delay.
-You do not need to be able to move from side to side, or up and down, even though your opponent can thrust and slash from any angle — you can almost always evade better by moving back than by twisting and rolling to the sides, or by displacing your body into the air or onto the ground.
+You must be able to move forwards and backwards quickly, and change directions rapidly with little delay.
+You don’t need to move from side to side, or up and down, even though your opponent can thrust and slash from any angle.
+You can almost always evade better by moving back than by twisting and rolling to the sides, or by displacing your body into the air or onto the ground.
 And once you have defeated your opponent’s attack, you need to move forwards to hit back with your riposte.

 These requirements define the way you should stand in a bout: your stance.
 The basic stance is called “on-guard” or engarde.
 It is used when fencers first stand at their start lines at the beginning of each exchange.

 Keep your sabre and your sword arm in front of you.
 Having these behind you so you can make big swings with your sabre only works in movies.
 If you hold your sword behind you in a real fight, your opponent will cut you first.
 Don’t turn to one side in an attempt to present a smaller target against thrusts.
 Your opponent won’t thrust, and even if they do, turning won’t help you.
 Standing side-on just reduces your mobility and makes you look like a coward.
-This matters, because referees decide bouts, and they don’t typically favour cowards.
+This matters.
+Referees decide bouts.
+Referees don’t like cowards.

 This is your stance.
 It won’t be exactly like any other person’s stance.
-But you will almost certainly find other, excellent, fencers who have similar stances to you.
+But you will almost certainly find other, excellent, fencers who have a similar stance to yours.
 This should give you comfort that you are on the right track.

-You will find many different template stances to compare yours to, and many examples of fencers for each.
-Some stances are more balanced and stable, like that of Veniamin “Venya” Reshetnikov, the crushing Siberian tank who defied first his upbringing in the remote scientific enclave of Novosibirsk to make the Russian team, then the machinations of his own team to become world champion.
-Venya used a wide, balanced, mostly upright stance that allowed his tall pale form to glide weightlessly over the piste at the start, before catapulting him into a massive trample for the kill.
+Some fencers have stances that are balanced and stable, like Veniamin “Venya” Reshetnikov, the crushing Siberian tank who defied first his upbringing in the remote scientific enclave of Novosibirsk to join the Russian team, then the machinations of his own team to become world champion.
+Venya used a wide and mostly upright stance that allowed his tall pale form to glide weightlessly over the piste, before catapulting him into a ground-shaking trample for the kill.

 Or perhaps your stance will be more like that of Daryl Homer, an explosive muscle-bound porpoise of a New Yorker who had the second biggest-thighs on the circuit.
-He made up for not being the tallest fencer by being the most agile.
-His stance was so wide that his back foot pointed backwards.
+He made up for not being the tallest fencer by being one of the most agile.
+His stance was so wide and spread his legs so far apart that his back foot pointed backwards.

 It wasn’t entirely the coach’s fault.
 This stance was part of the standard syllabus at the time.
 One of my students found the exact same stance in a fencing book by a famous modern master that I kept in the club lending library.
 She insisted on adopting it in the group footwork class, despite — or perhaps because — of the jeers from her peers.